 Cyndi went right to work the next day, considering how her father’s work schedule was always so busy.
 She made sure to call him, letting him know what was going on and that she was home early.
 She even asked for any changes in his schedule, stressing that she needed to know when she should start making dinner.

 Cyndi started in the living room.
-She knew her father kept things all over the place – and at the most random spot.
-She knew she could say that she was cleaning up the house since she had some time – if he had walked in.
-She always had the habit of cleaning his room last so she wanted to keep that consistency.
-One thing out of place, the whole plan would fall over.
+She knew her father kept things all over the place—and at the most random spot.
+She knew she could say that she was cleaning up the house since she had some time—if he had walked in.
+She always had the habit of cleaning his room last, so she wanted to keep that consistency.
+One thing out of place, the whole plan would fall apart.

 “What in the world are you doing here?”
 Cyndi exclaimed, almost jumping up from fright.
 No, she was not afraid, she told herself.
 It was from nerves.